Rita Ora Lounges In Revealing Black Dress In New Instagram Photos From The VMAs 2018

 Rita Ora posted a sultry snap on her Instagram page which shows her lounging in a revealing black dress with cut outs.
-The 27-year-old British singer revealed in the caption that the picture — one of several posted at the same time – were from the “aftermath” of the MTV Video Music Awards on Monday.
+The 27-year-old British singer revealed in the caption that the picture– one of several posted at the same time- were from the “aftermath” of the MTV Video Music Awards on Monday.

 “The after after math.
 Just found these,” she wrote in the caption.
 “Side note don’t Remember any of this lol.”